Grutas de Cacahuamilpa National Park

-The Grutas de Cacahuamilpa National Park in Guerrero, Mexico, is best known for the Grutas de Cacahuamilpa Caverns.
+The Grutas de Cacahuamilpa National Park in the Mexican state of Guerrero, Mexico, is best known for the Grutas de Cacahuamilpa Caverns.
 It is also home to the Grutas of Carlos Pacheco, a smaller system, as well as two subterranean rivers which have carved out tunnels in the rock.
 The park has outdoor pursuit attractions such as rappelling, and rock climbing in Limontitla Canyon. as well as the two underground rivers to explore.
 It also has a small botanical garden, a pool and places to camp.

 Geography

-The park is located in the Sierra Madre del Sur mountains, primarily in the northeast part of Guerrero state.
+The park is located in the Sierra Madre del Sur mountains, primarily in the northeast part of the state of Guerrero.
 This section of the Sierra Madre del Sur is made of rock, mostly limestone, that was formed under oceans millions of years ago.
-The caverns extend through the municipalities of Pilcaya, Tetipac and Taxco of Guerrero state, and extend into Morelos state in the municipality of Coatlán del Río.
+The caverns extend through the municipalities of Pilcaya, Tetipac and Taxco in Guerrero, and extend into the municipality of Coatlán del Río in the state of Morelos.
 The parks extends over 2,700 hectares of land, and is located southwest of Mexico City, near the silversmithing town of Taxco.

-This is the well-known cave system in Mexico, and popular for caving.
+This is the best known cave system in Mexico, and popular for caving.
 The park is visited by about 350,000 people annually, generating an income of about 8 million pesos each year.